RHSResearchLLC/NiteFury-and-LiteFury/Sample-Projects/Project-0/FPGA-A200T-3/readme.md

 ### Creating/opening/building the project (Windows)
 - First, create the project by running create-project.bat
 - Go into the newly created folder `p0-cle-215p` and double-click the .xpr file
-- In TCL console run `source scripts/build.tcl`
+- In TCL console run `source ../scripts/build.tcl` or use the project flow

 ### Creating/opening/building the project (Linux)
 - Open Vivado 2018.2, and in the tcl console run:
 - cd (directory where create-project.tcl lives)
 - `source create-project.tcl`
 - `cd p0-cle-215p`
-- `source scripts/build.tcl`
+- `source ../scripts/build.tcl` or use the project flow

 ### Creating MCS for programming the flash

-The easiest way is to do: `source scripts/make-mcs.tcl`
+The easiest way is to do: `source ../scripts/make-mcs.tcl`

 ### Programming the flash